Consumers are slowly discovering that their credit-card companies are playing games with them again, this time with the monthly due date on bills.

 And even the bank’s terms about billing cycles and due dates, fairly clear when quoted alone as we’ve done here, are buried in verbiage like this: “You will have a grace period for an entire billing cycle on new Category C purchases and new Category D other balances and on Category C and Category D balances remaining from previous billing cycles if you pay in full by the payment due date in that billing cycle and if during the previous billing cycle you paid in full.”

 Curtis Arnold at CardRatings.com said of credit-card issuers, “Even if you’re careful and cautious enough to pore through all your mail, and then you notice that ‘Hey, this is something that might be important’ … then you’ve got the problem of deciphering what it means.
 A lot of lawyers—I kid you not—even they can’t—this credit-card terminology, fine print, terms and conditions—have a hard time deciphering it.
 And I do it full time, follow the industry, been around since ’98.
 A lot of times, when I’m looking over fine print—which we really pride ourselves on doing, to disclose that to consumers on our Web site—I have to reread things sometimes several times just for it to sink in.”

 He said the corporations probably are intentionally using unintelligible language in order to make customers miss the due date and have to pay late fees.

 Arnold also said Citibank is better than other companies in explaining changes to their customers in clear and plain English.
 And he said Discover is one card that is not shrinking its payment period.

-Arnold warns consumers to also look at the front end of the payment period—the clock may not start running when they think it does.
+Arnold warns consumers to look at the front end of the payment period also—the clock may not start running when they think it does.